phosphor-icons/react/README.md

 export default CustomIcon;
 ```

+> [!NOTE]
-> **NOTE:** If you have multiple child elements, wrap them in a `Fragment`.
+> If you have multiple child elements, wrap them in a `Fragment`.
 Typically our `duotone` icons have multiple elements, with the background layer at 20% opacity.

 If Custom Icons are intended to be used in [React Server Components](#react-server-components-and-ssr), use `<SSRBase />` instead of `<IconBase />` as the render component.